 What types of businesses and organizations do we work with?

-We work with real estate developers, nonprofit organizations, for-profit organizations, local and state government entities, and small business owners.
+We work with real estate developers, nonprofit organizations, for-profit organizations, local and state government entities, and small business owners and entrepreneurs.

 What is a B Corp?